konfou/konfou.github.io/_posts/2021-03-23-pantheon-of-distributed-operating-systems.md

 filesystem-like resources is then extended throughout the system.

 An  example where  this  is applied,  is  rio (and  8½  before it),  its windowing system, that is implemented as  a file server.
-Each window window is created  in a separate namespace.
+Each window is created in  a separate  namespace.
 Thanks  to its  9P interface,  rio is network transparent even without including any network-aware code.
 This is in contrast  to X server that specifically includes  such code.
 Also in contrast to X server, a remote  rio application sees its files in the usual location  and therefore  doesn't know whether  it runs  locally or remotely.

 It  should be  noted that  X  used in  previous systems  bears an  extra complexity  not  required  as, even  without  its  network-capabilities,